sophiestix/rrts/NOTES.md

 (alias) const deleteTodo: (id: number) => DeleteTodoAction
 ```

-There's no easy work around for this problem.
+Currently there's no easy work around for this problem.
 So for now we can do this:

 ```ts
 interface AppProps {